Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_psXx_dfadY.md

 ### Transcript

-> global grid, would be awesome i i wish we had that go to the qa side enough about that
+> global grid, would be awesome- I wish we had that go to the qa side enough about that